department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 For your return trip home, we'll reimburse you for the distance (mileage) to your new residence.
 But we won't pay more than the amount that we'd pay from the VA health facility closest to your new residence that could have provided the care you needed.

-**For example:** If you lived in Baltimore, Maryland when you entered a VA hospital for care, but then changed your home address to Detroit, Michigan during your hospital stay, we would reimburse you for travel up to the amount we'd pay for the distance from your new Detroit home to the nearest VA or VA-approved facility that could have provided your care.
+**For example:** If you lived in Baltimore, Maryland, when you entered a VA hospital for care, but then changed your home address to Detroit, Michigan, during your hospital stay, we would reimburse you for travel up to the amount we'd pay for the distance from your new Detroit home to the nearest VA or VA-approved facility that could have provided your care.

 </div>
 </li>